How to Fire Your Dev Shop (Safely)

 Before you fire anyone, be honest.
 I’ve seen founders torch a relationship that was actually salvageable because they were angry, not wrong.

-Try two weeks of real transparency.
-Set up a weekly call with a hard agenda.
-Not “how’s it going?” — specific: what shipped, what didn’t, what’s blocked.
+Try two weeks of real transparency first.
+Set up a weekly call with a hard agenda - not “how’s it going?” but specifics: what shipped, what didn’t, what’s blocked.
 If they suddenly start communicating the moment you set clear expectations, maybe the problem was that nobody set expectations.
 It happens more than you’d think.

-Check your own behavior.
-Did you change the requirements mid-sprint?
-Three times?
+Then check your own behavior.
+Did you change the requirements mid-sprint three times?
 Any agency would miss deadlines if the target keeps moving.
 The good ones push back.
 The bad ones nod and miss quietly.

-Set three concrete numbers for the next 30 days.
-80% task completion per sprint.
-Weekly written reports.
-Repository access within 48 hours.
-These are basics — any competent remote team does this on autopilot.
-If they can’t hit those for one month, you have your answer.
-And you have it in writing for the termination letter.
+If you’re still unsure, set three concrete numbers for the next 30 days: 80% task completion per sprint, weekly written reports, and repository access within 48 hours.
+Any competent remote team does this on autopilot.
+If they can’t hit those for one month, you have your answer - and you have it in writing for the termination letter.

 Still here?
 Alright.
 Let’s talk about the exit.